dhruva71/gpt4ocr/readme.md

 OPENAI_API_KEY=your_openai_api_key
 ```

+Alternatively, you can pass in the OPENAI_API_KEY as an environment variable to the `extract_json_from_pdf` function.

 # Operating systems
 Runs on linux.
 Needs poppler-utils to be installed.
 To install it on Ubuntu, run
 ```shell